duypham33/LMS-Django-React/README.md

 # Learning-Management-System (Django-React)
 This app is a combination of Udemy and Canvas.
 There are three different types of users: Teachers, Staffs, and Students.
-* Django, signals, channels, redis, celery, rest-framework, React, Websocket.
+* Django, signals, channels, redis, celery, rest-framework, React, Websocket, scikit-learn.
 ---
 ## Teachers:
 * Can create courses, and sale their course on the website.